 As a service to the community, The Probate Pro is committed to providing up-to-date and accurate information about the many probate courts in which it appears.
+You can access the probate forms here and watch videos on how to complete the forms.
 Like most probate courts throughout Michigan, the Wayne County Probate Court provides online access to free probate court forms.

 How to Get Free Forms